-Other researchers stated the same results that optimum treatment with the appropriate concentration and time for immersing an alkaline solution on Agave cantala fibers causes an increase in the percentage of composition, reaching cellulose 23%, reducing lignin up to 28% and hemicellulose 24%, and reducing the diameter of fibers [8].
+The Agave Sisalana fiber has the same genus as Agave cantala fiber, which has similar chemical components and physical properties.
+Yudhanto et al. [8] stated the same results that the optimum treatment for Agave Cantala fibers is soaking them in 5 wt.% NaOH for four hours causes an increase in the percentage of composition, reaching cellulose 23%, reducing lignin up to 28% and hemicellulose 24%.
+That treatment decreases diameter smaller than untreated and it increasing the crystallinity index.

 Mechanical Properties of SPC

 The highest tensile strength and elongation at break were obtained on soaking time for four hours (4h) by an average of 31.2±3 MPa and 1.20%, respectively.
 Compared with untreated Sisal fibers, it increases tensile and elongation by 41% and 93%, respectively.
 A suitable concentration and soaking time are essential to get suitable surfaces to bind with UPR.
 After two hours of soaking (2h), the impurities were partially present on the surfaces, so it didn't result in a tensile stress optimum, resulting in 28.5±4 MPa.
 Treated for four soaking times, alkaline impacts the significant toughness properties of SPC.
 The treated fiber gave excellent intermolecular bonding between fiber and matrix.
 A prolonged soaking (6h) of Sisal fiber degrades the crystalline structure of cellulose, and it causes a decrease in the tensile strength of SPC to 21.1±2 MPa.
 Besides affecting roughness on fibers surfaces, the treated Sisal improves the aspect ratio (L/d).
 The high aspect ratio, suitable roughness surfaces and high crystallinity were essential factors that influenced the mechanical properties of fibers as reinforcement [9].
-Likewise, the flexural strength on SPC-treated raw Sisal by 59±3 MPa increases to 64±4 MPa.
+Likewise, the flexural strength on SPC-treated untreated Sisal by 59±3 MPa increases to 64±4 MPa.
 The treated 6h causes decreased flexural strength to 34±2 MPa.
 The best Impact strength on treated 4h is 116±3 kJ/m2, which causes the bundle Sisal fibers to have good elasticity.
 The prolonged treated 6h causes damage to the surfaces of fibers, affecting the mechanical strength of SPC (Figure 3).
 The previous research of Ayalew et al. [10] uses treated Sisal fibers from Debanke-mountain, Bahir Dar, Ethiopia.
 It was immersed in NaOH solution with 2, 6 and 10 wt.% concentrations to reinforcement polyester matrix with a ratio of 30:70.
 The optimum tensile and flexural strength of the composite was found at 44.0 MPa and 50.8 MPa, respectively, for concentration 6 wt.% NaOH.
 The chemical treatment for Paederia Foetida fibers (PFs) has been studied by Sari et al. [11].
 They use 5wt.% NaOH for two hours of soaking time.
-The results increased the crystallinity index to 79%; thermal stability improved at a temperature of 330°C, and tensile strength increased by 42% higher than raw PFs.
-The research by Nimanpure et al. [12] uses the same fibers, Sisal from Bhopal, India, for lightweight composite with resin polyester with a volume fraction ratio Sisal : polyester is 30:70.
+The results increased the crystallinity index to 79%; thermal stability improved at a temperature of 330°C, and tensile strength increased by 42% higher than untreated PFs.
+The research by Nimanpure et al. [12] uses the same fibers, Sisal from Bhopal, India, for lightweight composite with resin polyester with a volume fraction ratio Sisal and polyester resin is 30:70.
 Treated Sisal with 5wt.% NaOH at room temperature for 72 hours increases the tensile and flexural strength by 41% and 30%, respectively.